20 Years Later, Jonesboro Shooting Survivors Conflicted Over Parkland

 After lunch, Golden ran inside and pulled the fire alarm and then ran back to the edge of a field where Johnson was hiding.
 As the children and teachers spilled out, the two boys began to shoot, using deer rifles, from 100 yards away.

 As the students began to fall there was panic and confusion, and one student shouted, "It's all fake."
 One girl was shot and killed trying to drag her wounded friends to safety.
 English teacher Shannon Wright saw that a student named Emma Pittman was being shot at and stepped in front of her.
-Wright was herself shot and died lateFr that evening at the hospital.
+Wright was herself shot and died later that evening at the hospital.

 Cody Barnhill, 12 at the time, was in an art class that was evacuated into the parking lot.
 He could hear the shots and screaming around the corner.
-Eventually, he and his classmates were herded back into the gymnasium, where bullets could be heard and felt ricocheting off the outside bricks and walls.
+Eventually, he and his classmates were herded back into the gymnasium, where bullets could be heard ricocheting off the outside bricks and walls.
 Barnhill was able to wander back into the hallway, where he could see first responders loading the wounded onto stretchers, and says he thought about going outside the school again, to see if he could help, but then the shooting stopped.

-Seeing a massive traffic jam of police cars, ambulances and parents hunting for their children, Cody says he felt only one thing:
+Seeing a massive traffic jam of police cars, ambulances and parents hunting for their children, Barnhill says he felt only one thing:

 "You're all too late.
-Everyone's too late. " It was the first awful nugget of what would grow into a crushing weight of survivors' guilt that haunts him to this day.
+Everyone's too late."
+It was the first awful nugget of what would grow into a crushing weight of survivor's guilt that haunts him to this day.

 Inboden, now an actress in Los Angeles who has written a play about the shooting, recalls being in reading class that day when the fire alarm went off.
-Once on the playground, she remembers hearing pops and saw classmates falling down, including a girl who fell at her feet.
+Once on the playground, she remembers, she heard pops and saw classmates falling down, including a girl who fell at her feet.

 "When I looked down it wasn't clear to me in the moment that she had been shot.
 But it was clear that she was hurt.
 And then people started running through these falling bodies.
 That's when I knew that we were in danger.
 I just didn't know from what."

-She saw her best friend Paige Ann Herring lying on the ground and clapped her hands as she ran past, yelling "Paige, Paige," but she remained motionless.
+She saw her best friend, Paige Ann Herring, lying on the ground and clapped her hands as she ran past, yelling "Paige, Paige," but she remained motionless.
 Inside the gym a girl told Inboden that her stomach hurt, but it wasn't until the child pulled up her shirt and Inboden saw a bullet hole in the girl's stomach that she finally understood what was happening.

 Inboden says one of the worst moments was when Paige's mother frantically opened the gym office door, screaming her daughter's name.
 She was one of the first parents to arrive.
 Though Inboden was beginning to understand that Paige was dead on the sidewalk outside, all she could think of was a powerful need to ask Paige's mother to take her home.
 She didn't, but she says she thinks of that moment all the time.